ma-b/hirsch-walks/Spindles/docs/src/man/plots.md

 * `markup_headsize`: Size of the arrowhead for directed edges.
 * `markup_headpos`: A number between 0 and 1 that is taken as a relative offset of the arrow tip:
-  1 means that the tip is drawn at the sink, and 0 means it is drawn at the source of the directed edge.
+  1 means that the tip is drawn at the sink (default), and 0 means it is drawn at the source of the directed edge.
 * Line attributes (or aliases) prefixed by `markup_` apply to the marked up edges only.
 For example, their width is set with `markup_linewidth` (or `markup_lw` or any other alias).